-The FAA reviewed EASA AD 2023- 0091, which specifies new or more restrictive airworthiness limitations for airplane structures and safe life limits.
-This service information is reasonably available because the interested parties have access to it through their normal course of business or by the means identified in ADDRESSES.
+This material is reasonably available because the interested parties have access to it through their normal course of business or by the means identified in the ADDRESSES section.

 FAA's Determination

 This product has been approved by the aviation authority of another country and is approved for operation in the United States.
 Pursuant to the FAA's bilateral agreement with this State of Design Authority, it has notified the FAA of the unsafe condition described in the MCAI referenced above.
 The FAA is issuing this NPRM after determining that the unsafe condition described previously is likely to exist or develop in other products of the same type design.